JasperFx/jasper/documentation/documentation/execution/cascading.md

 <[sample:ConditionalResponseHandler]>

-## Delayed Messages
+## Schedule Response Messages

-You may want to raise a delayed message by using the `DelayedResponse` class as shown below:
+You may want to raise a delayed or scheduled response.
+In this case you will need to return an <[linkto:documentation/integration/customizing_envelopes;title=Envelope]> for the response as shown below:

 <[sample:DelayedResponseHandler]>